ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 ----------------

-When defining a QiType, the index property you use to sequence the data must be defined by in the type definition.
-Often a single index, such as DateTime, is used, but for more complex scenarios Qi allows multiple indexes to be defined in a type.
+When defining a QiType, the index property you use to sequence the data must be defined in the type definition.
+Often a single index, such as DateTime, is used but for more complex scenarios Qi allows multiple indexes to be defined in a type.
 Multiple indexes are concatenated to form a compound index.
 The Qi REST API methods that use tuples were created to assist you to use compound